2011 SHELL SHOW AWARDS

 Best North Carolina Collection

-All specimens including, marine – salt water or fresh water, land or and fossil must be self collected in North Carolina by the exhibitor.
-The award may be given to an exhibit earning anther major award at the same show.
-An exhibit earning this award must be reworked at least 50% by specimens, text/label content and/or addition of content to qualify again for the Award at future NC shows.
+All specimens including, marine – salt water or fresh water, land or and fossil must be self-collected in North Carolina by the exhibitor.
+The award may be given to an exhibit earning another major award at the same show.

 Best Novice Collection